RonRicardo/blood_oath_review/README.md

 * Cult can be created
 * Follower can join a cult
 * Follower CANNOT LEAVE A CULT
-* Cult can change name && slogan
+* Cult can change name and slogan